-Comparison of acetals: Acetal Copolymer vs. Acetal Homopolymer
+Acetal Products Comparison: Acetal vs. Delrin

-Acetal is the general name for a family of thermoplastics with the chemical name "PolyOxyMethylene", or POM.
-Acetal is available in two common types of resins: Acetal copolymer (POM-C), and acetal homopolymer (POM-H).
-DuPontTM Delrin® is a popular acetal homopolymer (POM-H) brand name and the most commonly used acetal homopolymer.
+Acetal is the common name for a family of thermoplastics with the chemical name "PolyOxyMethylene", or POM.
+Acetal is available in two general types of resins: Copolymer acetal (POM-C), and homopolymer acetal (POM-H); commonly called Delrin®.
 Each type of acetal has its own set of advantages and disadvantages.